Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 As we see in line (1), a procedure can also have two or more return values (like in Go).
 They are listed after the -> and separated by a `,` If it enhances readability, they may be enclosed between (), like -> (int, int)
 (These are needed when a proc with multiple return values is used as an argument in another proc).
 The returned values are assigned to an equal number of variables in the left-hand side (see line (3)); if necessary these variables could have been declared earlier.
 It is not necessary to assign all return values, unless #must is specified (see § 17.6.1)
+It is better to return things by value; this avoid having extra stack copies like in C.

 **The _ token**
 If you would like to discard one or more of the return values, use `_` instead of a variable, like this: